Isobaric labeling: Applications

-Isobaric labeling has been successfully used for many biological applications including protein identification and quantification, protein expression profiling of normal vs abnormal states, quantitative analysis of proteins for which no antibodies are available and identification and quantification of post translationally modified proteins.
+Isobaric labeling has been successfully used for many biological applications including protein identification and quantification, protein expression profiling of normal vs abnormal states, quantitative analysis of proteins for which no antibodies are available and identification and quantification of post-translationally modified proteins.

 Availability

 There are two types of isobaric tags commercially available: tandem mass tags (TMT) and isobaric tags for relative and absolute quantitation (iTRAQ).
-Amine-reactive TMT are available in duplex, 6-plex and 10-plex and now 11-plex sets.
+Amine-reactive TMT are available in duplex, 6-plex 10-plex, and now 11-plex sets.
 Amine-reactive iTRAQ are available in 4-plex and 8-plex forms.